khanhvy1703/Minesweeper/README.md

 ### RULES
+There are 3 difficulties for players to choose:
 - BEGINNER: 8x8 (10 bombs)
 - INTERMEDIATE: 16x16 (40 bombs)
 - EXPERT: 30X16 (99 bombs)
+- CUSTOM: will be update soon.

 ### BUGS need to be fixed:
 - update numBombs reflecting to num of flags in the board.